-Just like what I said in my articles "best camera for street photography" and "best lense for portrait and headshots", while I believe that no camera is best and every camera has its pros and cons, you need to do your research to find out what is “The Best Camera” for YOU.
+Just like what I said in my articles "best camera for street photography" and "best lenses for portraits and headshots", while I believe that no camera or lens is best and every camera has its pros and cons, you need to do your research to find out what is “The Best Camera” for YOU.

 There are plenty of factors to look for and everyone has their likes and dislikes, including the time needed to develop your skills to capture cool shots with a wide range of equipment.

 The following cameras are excellent models for anyone interested in wedding photography.
-Each one comes with special specification to fit your needs and style.
+Each one comes with special specifications to fit your needs and style.

 Best Camera for Wedding Photography - Quick Summary

 Best Mirrorless Camera for Seasoned Wedding Photographers: Nikon Z6

 Best Camera for Simple or Destination Weddings: Nikon D850

 Best Professional Camera for Wedding Photography: Canon EOS 5D Mark IV

 Best Full-Frame Mirrorless Camera for Wedding Photography and Videography: Sony α7R IV